Skip to main content

 Team vs individual

-Quality assurance, on the other hand, involves an entire team with each member responsible for QA activities such as documentation, planning, project auditing and other forms of quality assessment.
-There’s also the quality management system, which is normally overseen by the leadership team.
+On the other hand, quality assurance involves an entire team, with each member responsible for QA activities such as documentation, planning, project auditing and other quality assessment forms.
+There’s also the quality management system normally overseen by the leadership team.

 How to thrive in a pharmaceutical setting